 I love December in the Northern Hemisphere.
 It’s such a magical time of the year with all the snow, cozy vibes, yummy food, nostalgic traditions, and of course the winter outdoor adventures!
-I often here people say that they only really get outdoors in summer and typically hibernating during winter.
+I often hear people say that they only really get outdoors in summer and they typically hibernate during winter.
 It doesn’t need to be that way!
 There are so many amazing adventures to take during the winter months and I’m featuring 7 of my favorite in this blog post.

 These winter outdoor adventures are also the perfect way to spend time with your family and friends over the holidays.
 There’s nothing else quite as magical as spending time out in the snow with your loved ones, followed by sips of hot chocolate, a soak in the hot tub, then card games by the fire.
 Am I right?!

 In this blog post I am also be sharing some of my favorite winter gear and clothing items, which would make great gift ideas for your adventurous loved ones!

 Disclaimer: This blog post is in collaboration with Backcountry.com and features some affiliate links.
 This means I get a small commission if you make a purchase (at no extra cost to you).
 Use code RENEE15 to get 15% off your first Backcountry order (some exclusions apply).
 You can also learn more about my affiliate policy here.
 Thank you for the support!

 7 Magical Winter Outdoor Adventures For The Holidays

 1. Visit a Hot Spring

 One of my favorite winter outdoor adventures is visiting a natural hot spring!
 I’ve done this in Washington, Oregon, California, Wyoming, Iceland, and New Zealand… and each time was amazing!
 There is something so magical about sitting in a hot pool whilst watching the snow fall around you.
 I’ve found these experiences are best shared with a small group of friends.